bigethan/nutritional-yeast/README.md

 So, you want to play with Mozilla's Popcorn (http://mozillapopcorn.org/), but you aren't a javascript wizard.
 But! you're sota comfortable with html and css, and you're willing to fiddle with some text files to make things do stuff.

+(If you're this is gibberish, check out the sample: http://bigethan.github.com/nutritional-yeast/#five-boxes-demo - use FireFox it is a Mozilla joint after all)

 Mozilla offers their 'Butter' tool to make thigs non technical, but it's far from finished, and dumbs things down a bit too much.

 Enter Nutritional Yeast.
 It's perhaps a slightly acquired taste, and isn't immediately obvious, but it really does go great on popcorn.
 It's all html and javascript, so it'll run anywhere, and doesn't have any dependencies.